Jude-Almutlaq/techtonic-apprenticeship-initial-pre-work/README.md

 ### Basic JavaScript
 **Use Recursion to Create a Range of Numbers**
 - I struggled a little because I forgot to pass in both startNum and endNum - 1 into the recurring function, of course it needs both arguements passed in, I just wasn't thinking about it.
+### ES6
+**Use a Rest {arameter with Function Parameters**
+- I understand the rest parameter but am confused as to what the reduce function is doing and where the a and b are coming from... it seems from looking up the reduce function the a is a callback and the b is the initial value which still confuses me.
+Oh no, I see, we are using an arrow function to pass in the arguements a and b and then add them together as the callback and the initial value is 0...
+I get it now.
+### ES6
+**Use Destructuring Assignment to Pass an Object as a Function's Parameters**
+- I am confused on this one when we get rid of 'stats' how does the function know which object to pull max and min from?
+What if two objects had max and min keys, how would you specify the object the function is using? ...
+Oh yeah, when you call the function the object is the arguement, silly me.
+### ES6
+**Create Strings using Template Literals**
+- I had to look up the answer for this question.
+It uses the map function which I don't believe we've been introduced to so that was confusing for me.
+I believev I could have used a loop to do the same thing but it would be many more lines of code.
+The map function is really cool and helpful taking each item in the array and doing something with it, I've never used it before but I can see many uses.